 In most cases, the humidity in a room can be checked by increasing ventilation, installing fans or dehumidifiers.
-What are these health affects you may ask, well here is a list to help you know and avoid these risks.
+What are these health effects you may ask, well here is a list to help you know and avoid these risks?

 The flu, measles, rubella when one hears these names I’m pretty sure it gives them the chills as these diseases come with several days in solitary confinement to prevent contact with other people or infection.
 Well, these are just but a few airborne viruses.
 These viruses are very contagious and are mostly contacted in high humidity environments.
 These environments are very conducive for the survival of these viruses making people in these environments at high risk of infection.

-In most cases, in these environments, the viruses can easily be spread.
+In most cases, in these environments, viruses can easily be spread.

-When the humidity in the atmosphere is high, the body sweats at a high rate however this sweat is not evaporated from the skin thus it accumulates making the skin to irritate from the high levels of salt deposited on the surface.
-This in turn will lead to the skin getting rashes and sores and may cause the individual to suffer from excima.
+When the humidity in the atmosphere is high, the body sweats at a high rate however this sweat is not evaporated from the skin thus it accumulates making the skin irritated from the high levels of salt deposited on the surface.
+This, in turn, will lead to the skin getting rashes and sores and may cause the individual to suffer from excimer.

 Humid environments are a great enemy of individuals suffering from allergies.
-Individual with asthma for instance are at a higher risk of suffering from an asthma attack in humid environment.
-This is due to the density of the air and accumulation of dust particles in the air making it hard to breath.
-It was also identified that humidity may cause irritation to the eyes making it extremely uncomfortable.
-Humidity also affects the mucus membrane causing blockage in the nose and bronchus making it difficult to breath.
+An individual with asthma, for instance, is at a higher risk of suffering from an asthma attack in a humid environment.
+This is due to the density of the air and accumulation of dust particles in the air making it hard to breathe.
+It was also identified that humidity may irritate the eyes making it extremely uncomfortable.
+Humidity also affects the mucus membrane causing a blockage in the nose and bronchus making it difficult to breathe.

-High humidity is a conducive breeding place for bacteria that causes air borne diseases such as tuberculosis, pneumonia, anthrax among others.
+High humidity is a conducive breeding place for bacteria that causes airborne diseases such as tuberculosis, pneumonia, anthrax among others.
 These bacteria being breaded and multiplying in this environment increase the risk of infection of these diseases.
-Owing to the fact that the air in humid environment is denser, transmission of these diseases from one person to another is much easier putting more people at risk of infection.
+Because the air in a humid environment is denser, the transmission of these diseases from one person to another is much easier putting more people at risk of infection.

 Dust mites and fungi

 This is one of the most health risks of humid environments.
-This is when the body becomes over heated due to its inability to loose heat at the rate the body is expected to.in most cases, the body’s heat regulation system is unable to regulate the heat, causing it to overheat to over 40 degrees.
-It is often characterized by fatigue, muscle cramps, diiness, nausea, fainting or the most extreme situations the individual may suffer from a heat stroke.
+This is when the body becomes overheated due to its inability to lose heat at the rate the body is expected to.in most cases, the body’s heat regulation system is unable to regulate the heat, causing it to overheat to over 40 degrees.
+It is often characterized by fatigue, muscle cramps, dizziness, nausea, fainting, or the most extreme situations the individual may suffer from a heat stroke.
 In other situations, the victim suffering from hyperthermia may also get a heat rash which in most cases disappears when the body cools down but if not allowed to cool then it may lead to infection.